Are you offering payment flexibility to your customers all on your own?

 The numbers reveal how B2B BNPL partnerships transform payment flexibility into real results.

-While the starting point—leads and contract value—stays the same, B2B BNPL drives meaningful improvements in key areas like conversion rates, discounts, and overall revenue.
+While the starting point—leads and contract value—stays the same, B2B BNPL drives meaningful improvements in key areas like conversion rates, discounts, and overall revenue—and you can model these dynamics with our C2C simulator

 Here’s how the two approaches compare: